Skip to main content

 Castrol has purchased its offset credits from a portfolio of projects provided by bp Low Carbon Trading.
 All carbon credits used have been subject to due diligence checks on environmental and social integrity by the bp Low Carbon Trading team and are from projects that meet recognized industry standards from international offset registries, including the UN CDM and the Verified Carbon Standard.
 After purchase, sufficient carbon credits are retired (destroyed) to balance the emissions associated with the Carbon Neutral claim.
 See bp Low Carbon Trading for more details.

 Table 6.1, extracted from PAS 2060 Qualifying Explanatory Statement - Castrol Carbon Neutral Products, contains the list of carbon credits retired in relation to the achievement period and more information about the projects they are from.
-Since the inception of its carbon neutral program in 2014, Castrol has offset (through the purchase and retirement of carbon credits) more than 6.2 million tons of GHG emissions.
+Since the inception of its Carbon Neutral program in 2014, Castrol has offset (through the purchase and retirement of carbon credits) more than 6.2 million tons of GHG emissions.

 Documentation and verification